 God never contradicts Himself.
 Scripture proofs are misapplied when forced to testify to that which is not true.
 Another and still another will arise and bring in supposedly great light, and make their assertions.
 But we stand by the old landmarks (13).

-In other words, according to the inspired pen, the dispute over the law in Galatians—regardless of who was right—was not a vital question.
-But the sanctuary doctrine, according to the same inspired voice, was and is a vital question.
-Thus the imperative of standing by the old landmarks was very real in view of the challenge by Kellogg and Ballenger, even if it wasn’t real in the case of the law in Galatians.
+In other words, Ellen White’s point during the 1888 period regarding the law in Galatians—regardless of who was right—was that it was not a vital question.
+But the sanctuary doctrine and other key points of faith, according to the same inspired voice, was and is a vital question.
+Thus the imperative of standing by the old landmarks was very real in view of challenges by Kellogg, Ballenger, and others, even if it wasn’t real in the case of the law in Galatians.

 Spirit and Tone